canonical/checkbox/docs/tutorial/using-checkbox/checkbox-commands.rst

 one device to control another device, and used Checkbox commands to navigate the available objects in Checkbox.
 You are now ready to use Checkbox to test any kind of devices!

+In the :ref:`advanced tutorial<TODO>`, you will learn how to write new tests for Checkbox and how to create your own Checkbox-based snaps.